Safety

 If you are in Kangerlussuaq or Sisimiut, please contact the police on: +299 701 448

-On the trail, we strongly recommend that you hike with a Personal Locator Beacon (PLB) or equivalent.
+On the trail, we strongly advise that you hike with a two-way emergency communication device.
 These emergency devices are the only way to call for help while hiking as there is no cell phone reception and it may take other hikers several days to reach Kangerlussuaq or Sisimiut.